d-i-s/writing-externals-in-pd/README.md

 Available materials for EMUFest 2016, lecture on October 26th, Rome.
 This repository provides a 'myexternal' folder where you can find the simplest external you can do in Pd.

 Before EMUFest 2016, you *must* compile it.
+I don't explain how to do it during the lecture, so you have to compile 'myexternal' by yourself.
 You need:

 1) Pd.
 Please download the lastest Vanilla version (0.47.1) from here: http://msp.ucsd.edu/software.html .
-We will use Vanilla; *no Pd Extended*.
+We use Vanilla; *no Pd Extended*.

 2) a text editor (Emacs, Textedit, vim, gedit, notepad, ...: https://en.wikipedia.org/wiki/List_of_text_editors )